 - With slight resistance on the cocking lug, pull the trigger and allow the bolt to move to the uncocked position. - 2.
-Unscrew the rear plug and remove it along with the main spring. - 3.
+Unacrew the rear plug and remove it, along with the main spring. - 3.
 Pull the bolt back via the cocking lug and remove the cocking lug. - Point the barrel upward as if to pour the bolt out of the gun.
 A slight tap on the back of the gun with the palm of your hand may be required to completely remove the bolt.

 Once the bolt assembly is removed, it is possible to clean the entire upper receiver of the gun, including the breech and feed tube area.
-Lubricate the rear section of the bolt and the rear-bolt chamber with a light synthetic liquid or spray lubricant before re-installing the bolt.
-Do not use petroleum-based lubricants!
-Use Teflon or silicon-based lubricants.
+Lubricate the rear section of the bolt and the rear-bolt chamber with a light synthetic liquid or spray lubricant before reinstalling the bolt.
+Do not use petroleum-based lubricants; do use.
+Teflon or silicon-based lubricant.

-- 1. Point the barrel downward and push the bolt in until it stops.
-At this point the bolt will not be completely inside the gun. - 2.
+Point the berrel downward and push the bolt in until it stops.
+At this point the bolt will not be completely Inside the gun.

 Apply pressure on the back of the bolt and pull the trigger.
-At this point the bolt should slide in all the way. - 3.
-Screw the cocking lug into place. - 4.
-Push the bolt via the cocking lug all the way forward. - 5.
-Replace the main spring and rear plug.
+At this point, the bolt should slide in all the way.

+3. Screw the cocking lug into place.

+4. Push the bolt via the cocking lug all the way forward.

+5. Replace the main spring and rear plug.